jianminchen/CoachingFromTsinghua/ReadMe.md

 And also I like to check in all the source code into github.
 To use stack to find next large elment is my most favorite algorithm.
 I should have practiced more and read more on this monotonic increasing/ decreasing data structure, there are a few of cases to apply the technique.

-How I made a decision who to hire as my coach in May 2018? [hire the best](http://juliachencoding.blogspot.com/search?q=hire+the+best)
+How I made a decision who to hire as my coach in May 2018?
+[Hire my coach](http://juliachencoding.blogspot.com/2018/05/hire-and-develop-best.html), [hire the best](http://juliachencoding.blogspot.com/search?q=hire+the+best). <br>

 There is a famous algorithm called Monte Carlo.
 I wrote a blog how to apply the algorithm to help life decision.
 [Monte carlo algorithm](http://juliachencoding.blogspot.com/2017/09/monte-carlo-algorithm.html)